JonCrook/icl-ml-portfolio/fraud_model_card.md

 **Output:**

-The model outputs a dataframe showing the progression of the analysis and model building through the notebook as different analysis, optimisation and overfitting reduction techniques are attempted.
+The model outputs a dataframe that shows the progression of the model building as different analysis, optimisation and overfitting reduction techniques are attempted.

 The performance of each version of the model is determined through the following metrics: